 In recent years, the global beverage alcohol industry has experienced a significant amount of consolidation.
 Industry consolidation can have varying degrees of impact and, in some cases, may even create exceptional opportunities.
-Either way, management believes that the Company is well positioned to deal with this or other changes to the competitive landscape in Canada.
+Under either scenario, management believes that the Company is well positioned to deal with this or other changes to the competitive landscape in Canada.